solliancenet/fllm-cli/README.md

         $instanceId = "1e22cd2a-7b81-4160-b79f-f6443e3a6ac2"
         ```

 	- Register a new FLLM Cloud.
-Set the `endpoint-active-directory` to the Management API endpoint:
+Set the `endpoint-resource-manager` to the Management API endpoint (ex `https://localhost:63267`):

         ```powershell
         $cloud_name = "FllmCloud"